decretist/Dissertation/Chapter1/chapter1.md

-Gratian was working within a well-established genre of academic writing in medieval Latin literature, the canonical collection.[^30] The *Decretum* followed in the footsteps of any number of systematic canonical collections that had been in circulation since the beginning of the eleventh century.[^31]
+Gratian was working within a well-established genre of academic writing in medieval Latin literature, the canonical collection.[^30] The *Decretum* followed in the footsteps of any number of systematic canonical collections in which the material was organized by topic that had been in circulation since the beginning of the eleventh century.[^31]

 Twelfth-century readers of a canonical collection did not necessarily expect all (or even any) of the words they read to have been written